 I often catch myself mentally editing things as I read: overlong sentences, convoluted paragraphs, disorganized ideas, etc. As a creative exercise, I will periodically present here some piece of short content along with my suggested changes.
 This gives me a chance to flex my editing muscles while also showing possibilities.

-First up: the introductory paragraphs from the August 7 Wikipedia featured article on the mistle thrush.
+First up: the introductory paragraphs from Wikipedia’s article on the mistle thrush.
 I achieved a satisfying amount of word count economy, but the greatest improvements came from reorganizing the ideas to flow better.
 For a more thorough edit I would read the full article and evaluate whether these particular facts merit inclusion, and whether other facts should be added.

 Original (312 words)

 The mistle thrush (Turdus viscivorus) is a bird common to much of Europe, Asia and North Africa.
 It is a year-round resident in a large part of its range, but northern and eastern populations migrate south for the winter, often in small flocks.
 It is a large thrush with pale grey-brown upper parts, a greyish-white chin and throat, and black spots on its pale yellow and off-white under parts.
 The sexes are similar in plumage, and its three subspecies show only minimal differences.
 The male has a loud, far-carrying song which is delivered even in wet and windy weather, earning the bird the old name of stormcock.